andrewliew86/ML-melbourne-property-price-prediction-API/README.md

 ## How It Works

-1. **Input**: The API expects a JSON input with house features like building type, area, rooms, and garage availability.
+1. **Input**: The API expects a JSON input with house features like building type, size, rooms, and number of carspaces.
 Example:
    ```json
    {
       "building_type": "Unit",